azalexzhang/minesweeper/README.md

 - You can locate my visual component by starting the game.
 Click "Play Game" in the main menu.
 The board is a grid of PNG files representing the state of each square on the board.
 - You can save the state of my application by clicking the "Save Game" button while playing a game.
-- You can reload the state of my application by clicking the "Load Game" button from the main menu.
+- You can reload the state of my application by clicking the "Load Game" button from the main menu."# minesweeper"